pdlfs/benchtest-umbrella/README.md

 The CENTOS7 Emulab image is similiar, except you need to use "cmake3" instead of "cmake" (use "yum install" to add it if isn't present).

+To build the bootstrap MPI using psm as an alternate interface, add "-DMVAPICH_DEVICE=ch3:psm" to the bootstrap cmake config (the default is to use ibverbs).

 Once installed, you will likely want to add $bootprefix/{bin,sbin} and
 $prefix/{bin,sbin} to your shell's path.